spryker/spryker-docs/docs/marketplace/dev/front-end/angular-components.md

 This is invoked when Angular creates a component or directive by calling new on the class.

 `ngOnChanges`
-Invoked every time there is a change in one of th input properties of the component.
+Invoked every time there is a change in one of the input properties of the component.

 `ngOnInit`
 Invoked when given component has been initialized.